 A list of our scientific publications and their links to biomedical indexing sources and websites are listed.
 PDF files of our background publications can also be obtained as well as publications in press, when they become available.
 These are available upon request.

 In 1999 we published work showing that exposure to constant light for 24 hours aided in the recovery from an experimental form of Parkinson’s disease.
 While this marked the very early stages of our research into seeking ways to slow the degenerative process, it made the discovery that phototherapy might be helpful in treating Parkinson’s disease a possibility.
 In addition, when we considered that phototherapy had been used for the treatment of depression and insomnia for more than a decade, we decided to set up the Bronowski Clinic to commence treatment with standard light regimens in combination with routine dopamine replacement to treat the depression and insomnia of Parkinson’s disease.
 At the very least, our goal was to improve these comorbidities using non-invasive techniques that could reduce the number of drugs and the potential threat of developing polypharmacy.
 With this we were hoping to provide an improvement in the quality of life for these patients.
 In addition, a growing number of reports intimating that phototherapy might also improve motor function but this was never adequately pursued to a point where its efficacy was determined or the mechanism by which such an effect might occur, was understood.
 This is where we rearranged our scientific focus to critically analyse the existing literature about the involvement of the visual system and reveal how the retina might be linked to critical deep brain areas to control motor function in health and disease.
-The more stones we overturned the more we were surprised to find that the visual system was intimately involved in the onset, progression and treatment of Parkinson’s disease.
+The more stones we overturned the more we were surprised to find that the visual system, as a component of the circadian system, was intimately involved in the onset, progression and treatment of Parkinson’s disease.

 After setting up the Bronowski Clinic specifically for this purpose, phototherapy was administered strategically in line with routine regimens of dopamine replacement and improvement in primary motor and non-motor symptoms occurred.
-In fact, even at this very preliminary stage it was so effective in some patients that their medication could be reduced by 50% without the loss of therapeutic efficacy and the side effects of psychosis and dyskinaesia were also dramatically reduced.
+In fact, even at this very preliminary stage it was so effective in some patients that their medication could be reduced by 50% or more without the loss of therapeutic efficacy and the side effects of psychosis and dyskinaesia were dramatically reduced.
 Substantial improvement in the insomnia and depression which is commonly experienced in Parkinson’s disease was relatively easy to achieve and this was an important finding since drug interactions pose a major problem for Parkinson’s disease sufferers.
 In short, light therapy provides a means by which many of the symptoms can be treated without complicating their drug treatment and many drug side effects could be avoided.
-In addition, it is important to point out that the implementation of phototherapy evokes a very subtle change in retinal and deep brain chemistry that, up until now, no one imagined could alter the psychological state and gross behaviour of an organism.
+In addition, it is important to point out that the implementation of phototherapy evokes a very subtle change in retinal and deep brain chemistry that, up until now, no one imagined could alter the psychological state and gross behaviour of PD patients.
 Clearly, the change in chemistry required to repair faulty circuits in disease is much more subtle than previously thought.
 Consequently, overdosing in Parkinson’s disease with dopamine replacement, antidepressants and soporific drugs can interfere with the efficacy of phototherapy.
 On this basis, we are working toward greatly reduced and therefore more safe and effective use of drugs in the treatment of Parkinson’s and other neuropsychiatric disorders.
 This work has broken the chains of tradition in regard to our understanding how our brain works in diseases such as Parkinson’s and takes focus off of dopamine as the sole instigator of the condition.

 In studies in the laboratory which were run in conjunction with the clinic we established a number of principles about Parkinson’s disease which formed the basis of our ongoing research.
 The first is that there were events in the progress and treatment of the disease that were linked to the circadian (day/ night) cycle suggesting that there was a new anatomy, involving other parts of the brain.
 To explore how the day/night system was affected, we examined the subparts of this system as it extends from the retina, through the hypothalamus and into the pineal gland might be involved.
 While we had done much work in the hypothalamus as part of the circadian system the next step was to explore the role of the pineal and the two other primary subparts of the system.